example42/example42.github.io/_drafts/2020-01-xx-pe_troubleshooting.md

 ---
 layout: blog
-title: Puppet Tip 114 - Managing Puppet Enterprise: Part 2 - Log Files
+title: Puppet Tip 114 - Managing Puppet Enterprise - Part 2 - Log Files
 ---

 In the previous blog post we have seen what are the main services present in a Puppet Enterprise (PE) server, here we are going to give a look at their logs.